 Residency in the Netherlands is possible under a work permit.
 In fact, it is one of the common ways in which foreign nationals choose to relocate to the country: once they have secured employment with a Dutch company, or as intra-company transferees.
 If you have additional questions about the work permit, the application process, its renewal, or other details, please feel free to reach out to us.

 Citizens of non-EU and non-EEA countries who wish to work in the Netherlands

-Before employers can apply for the work permit in the Netherlands on behalf of a foreign citizen, it is usually required to prove that they prove they attempted to offer the position to local and EEA or EU citizens first.
-There must be proof that they advertised for the position in the national newspapers, industry publications, websites and so on.
+Usually, non-EU and non-EEA citizens must obtain a work permit in the Netherlands if they wish to be employed in the country.
+Dutch work permits are obtained after a Dutch employer confirms that the foreign person has been selected for a job position in the respective company.
+Before employers can grant the job for a foreign citizen, he/she is usually required to prove that he/she has already attempted to offer the position to local and EEA or EU citizens.
+There must be proof that the employer had advertised for the position in the national newspapers, industry publications, websites and so on.
 Generally, the employers in the Netherlands also should have tried to train existing employees to fill in the position.

 According to the immigration laws in the Netherlands, there are four types of work permits in this country: